joo053/Neck-Ultrasound-Dataset/README.md

 ### Labels
 Two radiologic technologists (11 years and 6 years of experience) used Label-Img (Tzutalin.
 LabelImg.
 Git code (2015). https://github.com/tzutalin/labelImg) to label the trachea, thyroid, common carotid artery, internal jugular vein, esophagus, longus colli muscle, strap muscle, and sternocleidomastoid muscle with bounding boxes.

 The location information of these boxes was converted into coordinates and saved as a text file.
+The total number of labels is as follows.

 <img src="label_instances.jpg" width="300px" />